 Can your friend or family member afford to repay you?

 If the borrower has no money or assets, then taking them to court will not get you any further in being repaid.
 If you win the case, the borrower will likely receive a CCJ but may still not repay the loan.
 This does depend on the circumstances of the loan.

 You should also factor court fees into your decision.
 Within a court claim, the fee depends on how much you borrow.

 For example, If the claim amount is less than £350, the fees will come to £35.
 See the full details here: https://www.gov.uk/make-court-claim-for-money/court-fees

-These steps should steer you in the right direction when it comes to solving disputes with the borrower in a friend and family loan.
-They may not be the easiest conversions to have with a borrower, but by signing a contract you have the procession and rights to retrieve your hard-earned money.
+These steps should steer you in the right direction when it comes to solving disputes in a friend and family loan.
+They may not be the easiest conversions to have with a borrower, but by signing a contract you have right to retrieve your hard-earned money.